-4 cr.
+3 cr.
 Prerequisite: BIOS 2114.
 A study of the structure-function relationship of cells and tissues of the four basic tissue types in animals.
-Three hours of lecture and three hours of laboratory.
-There will be 3 lecture exams and 4 lab exams.
-Bonus questions for the lab exams will be provided at the end of selected laboratory exercises.
-Attendance at lectures and labs is mandatory.
+Three hours of lecture.
+There will be 3 lecture exams which include a kodachrome identification portion.
+Attendance at lectures is mandatory.

-Lecture and Laboratory Syllabus:
+Lecture Syllabus:

-- 8/19/15 Introduction: explanation of syllabus and grading format; - 8/24/15 Overview of The Eucaryotic cell; Cell cytoplasm (Ch 2) Reading: all captions under Figures in power point slides - 8/26/15 Cell Nucleus (Ch 3); Tissues: Concept and Classification (Ch 4) Reading: all captions under Figures in power point slides - Laboratory 1: Reading: Chapter 1 Microscope care; Folder 1.4; Light Microscopy pgs 13-15; Fig. 1.9 and 1.10 Introduction to recognition of cell structures at the light microscope - 8/31/15 Cell Nucleus (Ch 3); Tissues: Concept and Classification (Ch 4) Reading: all captions under Figures in power point slides - 9/2/15 Epithelial Tissue and specializations (Ch 5) Reading: all captions under Figures in power point slides
+- 8/19/15 Introduction: explanation of syllabus and grading format; - 8/24/15 Overview of The Eucaryotic cell; Cell cytoplasm (Ch 2) Reading: all captions under Figures in power point slides - 8/26/15 Cell Nucleus (Ch 3); Tissues: Concept and Classification (Ch 4) Reading: all captions under Figures in power point slides - 8/31/15 Cell Nucleus (Ch 3); Tissues: Concept and Classification (Ch 4) Reading: all captions under Figures in power point slides - 9/2/15 Epithelial Tissue and specializations (Ch 5)